Assessment Stage 3: Information request

 - investigation of acid sulphate soils.

-It is useful to contact the assessment manager to discuss the information request and arrange a meeting to ensure that all the matters are resolved.
+It is useful to contact the assessment manager to discuss the information request to ensure that all the matters are resolved.

-To enable a timely outcome, all information requested should be submitted to Council as soon as possible.
-However under the PA, applicants have three months from the date of the information request to send the information response to the assessment manager.
+The Planning Act 2016 allows applicants three months from the date of the information request to send the information response to the assessment manager.
+However, all information requested should be submitted to Council as soon as possible to enable a timely decision.
 This time period may be extended by agreement.

 If the application was lodged as a result of an enforcement notice, or in response to a show cause notice, then the applicant must respond to the information request within three months.
-No extension of this time period is allowed under the Planning Act 2016 provisions contained within the Development Assessment Rules.
+No extension of this time period is allowed under the Planning Act 2016.